 While other businesses may use CRM solutions as tools for repeat business, this often not the case in real estate.
 Repeat business is a rare exception – and a delightful surprise – in real estate.
 Or, to put it more simply, people usually buy only one house, and it’s infrequent that they buy from the same realtor twice.

 However, while people may not buy from the same real estate twice, long-term relationship management is still crucial.
 Why?
 Because people refer to real estate agents to their friends and family, and this referral is a vital source of new clients.

 General CRM systems (any CRM system that isn’t made specifically for real estate) usually don’t accept an MLS feed.
 A direct MLS feed option is crucial for real estate CRMs as it means you don’t have to waste hours manually entering your listing data into market listings.

 Real-Estate CRM Software Cost

 Adapting a general customer relationship management (CRM) software to a real estate business can be quite expensive.
-Usually, a good deal of customization is needed to make the solution suitable for your real estate business, and this can add high costs to the original prices of the CRM software.
+Usually, a good deal of customization is needed to make the solution suitable for your real estate business.
+This can add high costs to the original prices of the CRM software.

 Even if the software provider doesn’t charge you extra for those customizations, you may find you need some specific plugins that you need to make or buy to make the solution do a specific function that you need, and this can cost you some cash as well.

-Real estate businesses and agents require a certain level of customer support that is found in real estate CRM software.
-This level of support can be rarely found in other general CRM solutions, and it often comes with a hefty price tag.
+Real estate businesses and agents require a certain level of customer support found in real estate CRM software.
+This support level can be rarely found in other general CRM solutions, and it often comes with a hefty price tag.